-Taking advantage of the fact that we are on vacation, a couple of days ago we got up with no desire to be at home and wanting to do kilometers, so we decided to take the car and we went to Cuenca, they are about 200 kilometers from Madrid, which do not reach 2 hours by car.
+A couple of days ago we got up with no desire to be at home and wanting to do kilometers, so we decided to take the car and we went to Cuenca.
+There are about 200 kilometers from Madrid, aprox 2 hours by car.

 The only time we had been in Cuenca was for a wedding, so we did not have the opportunity to know much about the city, it only helped us realize that we had to return.

-The first thing we did when we arrived was to go to what we already knew, San Francisco Street, we stopped to eat something in the Barrica de San Miguel, it is well priced and they are very friendly.
-When we left we left the glasses on the table and they kept them.
+The first thing we did when we arrived was to go to what we already knew, San Francisco Street.
+We stopped to eat something in the Barrica de San Miguel, it is well priced and they are very friendly.
+When we left we forgot the sun glasses on the table and they kept them.
 And that there were many people!

-Then we headed to the Hanging Houses, but we made a first stop at the Parador de Cuenca, Old Convent of Los Paules, there is a small parking lot that means you can leave the car.
+Then we headed to the Hanging Houses “Casas colgadas”, but we made a first stop at the Parador de Cuenca, there is a small parking where you can leave the car.
 The truth is that there are spectacular views from there, if you are good budget, it is a good place to stay for the night.

 Bridge of San Pablo and the Hanging Houses

-After leaving the car, we go to the Bridge of San Pablo, has spectacular views of the Hanging Houses and the Hoz del Huecar.
+After park the car, we go to the Bridge of San Pablo.
+It has spectacular views of the Hanging Houses and the Hoz del Huecar.
 And it seems that there is also the custom of leaving padlocks, on the part of couples in love, a custom that I have read there, they attribute it to the writer Federico Moccia.

 After taking a few pictures and taking a walk, we went back to look for the car to, honestly, park it well.

-Driving through the old town of Cuenca is quite complicated, between you do not know, you pass a street and you have to go around again, the streets are narrow, it is better to go by motorcycle, hehehe, or find the climb to the Casco Old at first.
+Driving through the old town of Cuenca is quite complicated.
+You pass a street and you have to go around again, the streets are narrow, it is better to go by motorcycle.

 I hope you have the opportunity to visit the City of Cuenca soon!